 H.J.
 Martin and Son's flooring products range from carpet, to natural stone, to tile, to hardwood, to laminate, to sheet vinyl and luxury vinyl.
 A host of exclusive products not found anywhere else in its home region also are a hallmark of the company's residential business.

 Born Edward Neufeld Martin Oct.
 8, 1955, in Green Bay, Wis., he began working around the company at the age of 14.
 Martin subsequently went on to study at the University of Wisconsin-Madison, where he received a B.S. degree in 1978.

-Martin married his high school sweetheart, Terri Martin (Dalebroux.)
+Martin married his high school sweetheart, Terri Martin (Dalebroux).
 They have four children: David, Daniel, Joe and Emily.
 David joined H.J.
 Martin and Son in 2009 as a fourth-generation member of the company.
 Daniel works as a financial associate at Houlihan Lokey in Chicago.
 Joe began at H.J.
-Martin and Son in 2014, while Emily graduated from high school (Notre Dame Academy) in May 2017 and is now attending the University of Wisconsin-Madison.
+Martin and Son in 2014, while Emily is a student at the University of Wisconsin-Madison.

 In 2000, Martin helped to transform local Webster Park into the vibrant P.H.
 Martin Webster Sports Complex in memory of his late father, Patrick Henry Martin.
 His contributions resulted in stadium lights around its baseball fields, a level football field with goal posts and a modern concession stand with restrooms.

 Another community asset, the Packers Heritage Trail, was improved with Martin's assistance, through sponsorship of a bronze statue of Hall of Famer Paul Hornung, dedicated in September 2013 as part of a new Packers Heritage Trail Plaza in downtown Green Bay.